How many applications does the School of Physician Assistant Studies receive each year?

 How many applicants are accepted into an entering class?

-The School selects the 60 most qualified interviewed applicants to fill the entering class.
+The School selects up to 60 interviewed candidates based on the MMI scores to fill the entering class.

 What is a composite picture of the successful applicant who is admitted?

-Which undergraduate courses and/or majors best prepare an applicant for the rigorous School of Physician Assistant Studies curriculum?
+Which undergraduate courses and/or majors best prepare an applicant for UF’s rigorous School of Physician Assistant Studies’ curriculum?

-The School of Physician Assistant Studies does not require that applicants major in any specific academic subject.
+The UF School of Physician Assistant Studies does not require that applicants major in a science.
 The School accepts applicants from a wide range of undergraduate majors.
 Regardless of the major, a heavy concentration in science-based courses that are highly correlated with medicine is recommended.
 Additional chemistry, biology, and social science courses beyond the minimum will strengthen an application.
 See the Prerequisite and Other Courses menu for suggestions for additional electives that help to prepare applicants for the rigorous PA curriculum.

 What is the deadline for completing prerequisites?

-Prerequisites must be satisfactorily completed by the end of the fall semester preceding the start of the School’s academic year in late June.
+Prerequisites for UF must be satisfactorily completed by the end of the fall semester of the year applying.

-Are there any “flags” that might suggest potential academic difficulties in the School?
+Are there any “flags” that might suggest not getting an interview or potential academic difficulties at UF?

-Applicants’ transcripts are carefully reviewed to identify concerns such as numerous withdrawals from courses, light course loads, particularly in the “heavy” sciences, science courses taken more than five years ago, and inconsistencies in academic performance.
+Applicants’ transcripts are carefully reviewed to identify concerns such as multiple course withdrawals, light semester course loads, light number of sciences, light number of upper level sciences, science courses taken more than five years ago, and inconsistencies in academic performance.

 What kind of patient care experience will be most beneficial for admission into the School of Physician Assistant Studies?

-Would it be beneficial to shadow a PA before applying to the School of Physician Assistant Studies?
+Would it be beneficial to shadow a PA before applying to UF’s School of Physician Assistant Studies?

-Applicants with minimal exposure to physician assistants should arrange with one or more PAs to “shadow” them on a regular basis, especially in a primary care setting (family medicine, general internal medicine, or general pediatrics) in order to gain a clear understanding of the role that the PA plays on the healthcare team.
-Shadowing experiences should be listed as “Related Health Care Experience” on the CASPA application.
+Applicants should arrange with one or more PAs to “shadow” them on a regular basis, i.e., 3-4 hours a week for the equivalent of a semester.
+Primary care (family medicine, general internal medicine, general pediatrics, emergency medicine) and surgical service settings are recommended, but any hospital or clinic setting where the PA is a member of the medical team will help you to gain a clear understanding of the role that the PA plays.
+Shadowing experiences are to be included on the CASPA application.

 What kind of references should I request for my application?